s3434434/SmartPlant/README.md

 	Creates a new plant for the current logged in user.
 	Currently max of 5 per user, changeable in PlantManager.cs: line 14.

 	[Get] [Admin]
 	/api/Admin/Plants
 	Returns all plants for all users (plantID, userID)

-	[Get] [Admin]
-	/api/Admin/Plants/UserID/{id}
-	Takes in a userID
-	Returns all plants belonging to the specific user

 	[Post] [Admin]
 	api/Admin/Plants
 	Creates a new plant
 	Takes in a UserID - UserID must exist on database

+	[Get] [Admin]
+	/api/Admin/Plants/User/{id}
+	Takes in a userID
+	Returns all plants belonging to the specific user

 Sensor Data:

 	[Get]
+        /api/SensorData/
+        Returns all sensor data for all plants owned by the current user

+	[Post]
+	/api/SensorData
+        Creates new sensor data
+	input must match the SensorDataModel class

+	[Get]
 	/api/SensorData/{plantID}
-        returns all sensor data for a plantID
+	Returns all sensor data for a plant
+	Must belong to the current user.

  	[Get]
-	/api/SensorData/{plantID}/Daily
+	/api/SensorData/Daily/{plantID}
-        returns all sensor data for a plantID whose timestampUTC matches the current day
+        Returns sensor data for a plantID whose timestampUTC matches the current day The plantID must belong to the user.

 	[Get]
-        /api/SensorData/{plantID}/Monthly
+        /api/SensorData/Monthly/{plantID}
-	returns all sensor data for a plantID whose timestampUTC matches the current month
+	Returns sensor data for a plantID whose timestampUTC matches the current month The plantID must belong to the user.

-	[Post]
-	/api/SensorData
-        creates new sensor data
-	input must match the SensorDataModel class

-	[Get][Admin]
-        /api/SensorData/All
+	[Get] [Admin]
+        /api/Admin/SensorData
-	returns ALL sensor data - don't think this is needed
+	Returns ALL sensor data - don't think this is needed? maybe for extra graphs/overall statisics

+	[Get] [Admin]
+	/api/Admin/SensorData/{plantID}
+	Returns all sensor data for a specific plant

+	[Get] [Admin]
+	/api/Admin/SensorData/Daily/{plantID}
+	Returns daily sensor data for a specific plant

+	[Get] [Admin]
+	/api/Admin/SensorData/Monthly/{plantID}
+	Returns monthly sensor data for a specific plant

+	[Post] [Admin] [TESTING]
+	/api/Admin/ForTesting/SensorData
+	Just used this to add sensor data to test daily/monthly